Skip to main content

 StrategyNetworkHome DirUserHostnamePost-Init

-isolated-netDedicated NAT-Bridge~/boxes/<name>Host-UserHost hostnameNAT bridge creation + PS1 & Theme Injection
+isolated-netDedicated NAT-Bridge~/boxes/<name> (True tmpfs isolation)Host-UserHost hostnameNAT bridge creation + PS1 & Theme Injection

 Prerequisites